danieldiamond/gitlab-analytics/README.md

 ## Data and Analytics at GitLab

 This is the primary repository of the Data & Analytics team at GitLab.
-We are hosting it within the [Meltano group](https://gitlab.com/meltano/) because we have a close relationship with them: e are the first customers of Meltano and find it valuable to be close, while still keeping the code bases separate.
+We are hosting it within the [Meltano group](https://gitlab.com/meltano/) because we have a close relationship with them: we are the first customers of Meltano and find it valuable to be close, while still keeping the code bases separate.

 The Data & Analytics team is a part of the Finance organization within GitLab, but we serve the entire company.
 We do this by maintaining a data warehouse where information from all business operations is stored and managed for analysis.